 “At my old school, the whole grade level had a “foot doctor” skit.
 We told the kids a foot doctor was coming to examine everyone’s feet (kinda like the hearing/vision tests they do).
-We had an elaborate script to read about how to put your feet up on the desk, take their shoes off, clean their feet a very specific way, etc. It was so silly and hard not to laugh, the kids loved how ridiculous it was.” ~ Jessica H.
+We had an elaborate script to read about how to put our feet up on the desk, take our shoes off, clean our feet in a very specific way, etc. It was so silly and hard not to laugh, the kids loved how ridiculous it was.” -Jessica H.

 “I put a fake tarantula in our ceiling light.
-I put an upside-down styrofoam cup on the table and wrote on it, “DONT LIFT!
+I put an upside-down styrofoam cup on the table and wrote on it, “DON’T LIFT!
 SPIDER TRAPPED!”, and then broke off a few pieces of the cup to look like it escaped!
 They all wondered where it went.
-One kid finally saw the silhouette of it in the florescent light above him and freaked out!” ~ Laura A.
+One kid finally saw the silhouette of it in the fluorescent light above him and freaked out!” -Laura A.